The original Wigner's-Friend scenarios: Resolution in Decoherence

+The term ``decoherence theory,'' refers to a general approach to the loss of coherence, due to interactions with the environment, between terms in a superposition state of a system.
+It is marked by the system's inability to display superpositions.
+The theory employs textbook quantum mechanics,\cite{Sakurai,Weinbergbook} except that, like Everett, it abandons the collapse axiom because it aims to derive such effects through (unitary) Schr\"{o}dinger evolution.
+This theory is, however, {\it unlike} Everett's in its attempt to account for environmental effects on the system of interest (be it microscopic or macroscopic), and it's removal of observers from the wavefunction.

-While Wigner and Everett focus on the observer (albeit in very different ways), decoherence theory shifts the focus to the apparatus\cite{Zeh,Zurek.81} and its inevitable interaction with the environment (since it is macroscopic).
-The apparent collapse (the ``branching'' of the wavefunction) occurs at the level of the apparatus, and is manifest in the definite position taken by the pointer (on each branch).
-This explains what we see without the need to include the observer in the quantum treatment.
-The observers' perceptions and memories of the pointer states, here considered classically, are the same as they would be in the Everett model.
+In this paper, we refer specifically to a theory\cite{Zeh,Zurek.81} of the environmental effect on the {\it measuring apparatus}.
+For the apparatus to function properly, decoherence must suppress the interference between different pointer states.
+So this theory shifts the focus away from the observer to the apparatus and its environment.
+As elaborated in the paragraphs below, there is an apparent collapse of the wavefunction, now manifested in the definite position taken by the pointer.
+Thus, the transition from a wavefunction to a density matrix occurs before the observer enters the picture.
+The observer's role here is to read the pointer state displayed by the apparatus.
+His perceptions and memories of these states, here considered classically, are the same as they would be in the Everett model.

-The above points were established, conceptually and technically, by two seminal works.
+The above results were established, conceptually and technically, by two seminal works.
 First, in 1970, H. D. Zeh \cite{Zeh} emphasized the need to account for the macroscopic nature of the apparatus.
 He argued that such a system cannot exist in a pure state.
 It must be described by a density matrix - one that is diagonal in the output states of the system.
 This forms a mathematical statement of the axiom of measurement - it expresses what we see - a definite but random output chosen from among the allowed ``pointer'' states of the apparatus.
 These states are analogous to the live and dead states of Schr\"{o}dinger's Cat.